Molalla, Oregon: Economy

 Molalla's economy was traditionally based on logging and agriculture, but with the downturn in the timber industry, the city is turning to commerce to revitalize its economy.

 Major employers in Molalla include the Molalla River School District and RSG Forest Products.

 Natural resource recovery still stands out in Molalla.
 Many logging, road construction, quarrying and trucking companies provide services to the timber land managers in the timber rich area.
 Rapid growth species of trees have been planted and cultivated for timber and fiber.
 Aggregate, mined in the foothills, provides gravel for roads, asphalt highways and roads throughout the region.

 An expanding agritourism industry is currently taking root in the more pastoral parts of the small lumber town, with the most promising examples being Posse Acres Elk Farm and Petting Zoo, The Abbey Farm Creamery and Out In The Garden Nursery, and the American Wildlife Foundation.

 Arts and culture

 Annual cultural events

 Molalla is the home of the Molalla Buckeroo rodeo (it began in 1913, the same time as the city was founded) and the Apple Festival.
 The Pacific Coast Freestyle Championships, a model airplane aerobatic tournament, has been held there for 14 years in late July.
 Several Latino rodeos are held at the rodeo facility by "LaFortuna" in spring, mid-summer, late summer and fall, bringing tens of thousands of Latino families to celebrate in the community.
 The Fourth of July Parade, sponsored by the Molalla Area Chamber of Commerce, often sports 50,000 spectators.
 Many other minor festivals—Halloween on Main Street, Christmas in the City, Spring Fling, Easter Egg Hunt in the Park, Fishing Derbies, Trail Rides, The Brew Fest, The North Valley High School Rodeo—all add to the quality of life in Molalla.

+Share The Love

+Since 2001, Molalla High School has put on an event called Share The Love.
+The event was founded by teacher Joe Zenisek, known as Dr. Z, in order to raise money for medical supplies in the Philippines.
+The required $400 took around 6 months to raise.
+The month of February was set aside for its focus on love, while the Share The Love moniker was derived from a student.
+The event consists of student-run and business-run events throughout the community.
+In 2023, Share The Love raised $131,000 for 3 families.